marcingoralski/SimpleData/README.md

 # SimpleData

-Extendable serializer adapter for common formats (csv, json, protobuf), which also shows off how bloated today's environments are.
+Extendable serializer adapter for common formats (csv, json, protobuf), which also benchmarks how bloated today's environments are.

 ```
 SimpleData/